How do you know what your customers think about your product?

 Good news: You can pick and choose the ones that matter most to understand your unique customers.

-When it comes to understanding your users, you’ll need to gather several data points to get the whole story.
-Once you’re able to compile your leading and lagging indicators, you’ll be on your way to a proactive customer success strategy.
+When it comes to understanding your users, you’ll need to gather several different data points to get the whole story.
+Once you’re able to compile both your leading and lagging indicators, you’ll be well on your way to a proactive customer success strategy.

-A leading indicator is a predictive SaaS metric that indicates a specific customer outcome is likely to happen.
+A leading indicator is a predictive SaaS metric that indicates a specific customer outcome is likely to happen down the road.
 While a user having a low log-in frequency doesn’t always end in customer churn, it’s a fairly strong indicator that something is quite right.

-Does this specific metric predict renewal or churn?
+- Does this specific metric predict renewal or correlate with your customer churn rate?

-For example, if you operate using a product-led onboarding strategy and your time to adoption isn’t all but instant, something may be wrong.
+For example, if you operate using a product-led onboarding process and your time to adoption isn’t all but instant, something’s wrong.
 On the flip side, more sophisticated products will likely have a longer adoption period, but should have higher levels of customer engagement.

 It’s important to track granular data like the examples above so you can start to put together the complete story of your users’ behavior.
 That being said, you should apply more high-level metrics that give you a larger picture of your wins over time: